Aha moment examples: How to find and design yours in SaaS

-You may have heard about the “seven friends in 10 days” moment that set Facebook on the path to 1 billion users.
-The concept is quite simple.
-If a new user connects with seven friends within their first 10 days on Facebook, they’re likely to stick around with the product.
+You may have heard about the "seven friends in 10 days" moment that set Facebook's path to 1 billion users.
+The concept is simple: if a new user connects with seven friends within their first 10 days, they're far more likely to stick around.
 Why?
-Because once they’ve connected to friends, they can appreciate Facebook’s core product value.
+Because once they've connected to friends, they experience Facebook's core product value - a feed worth coming back to.

 Definition of aha moment